Update on 3rd June 2020

 The programme team has enabled the learning process in the online mode.
 They have also supported faculty members with adequate training on new online platforms.
 This change required both the faculty as well as the students to adapt to new ways of teaching and learning.
 Their flexibility and resourcefulness has enabled us to overcome the constraints and continue with our academic sessions.

 PGPM has opened the application process for admissions to the Class of 2021.
-The last date of application is July 31, 2020.
+The last date of application has been extended to August 31, 2020.
+GMAC scores can be submitted until September 30, 2020.
+Online scores will be accepted.
 Any changes in the application process for the next batch will be updated on the website.

 For more information, please visit our website and apply to the programme at https://www.spjimr.org/pgpm/admissions .